wduquette/joe/mdbook/src/vm.md

 **PROPSET *name*** | *obj* *a* → *a*

 Sets property *name* of object *obj* to *a*, leaving *a* on the stack.

+### RECORD
+---
+**RECORD *name fields*** | ∅ → *type*

+The `RECORD` instruction begins the process of creating a new type from a `record` declaration.
+Given *name*, the index of the type's name in the constants table, and *fields*, the index of the type's list of field names in the constants table, it creates a new *type*, assigns it to variable *name* in the current scope, and pushes it onto the stack.
+Subsequent instructions will add methods, execute static initializers, etc.

 ### RETURN
 ---